Route Experts by Sequence, not by Token: Method

 \subsection{Comparison with BatchTopK}

 A closely related variant of SeqTopK is {BatchTopK}~\citep{bussmann2024batchtopk}, which selects experts across all tokens in a batch rather than within a single sequence.
 While effective in MoE-based diffusion image modeling, where batches are regular and homogeneous~\citep{yuan2025expert,shi2025diffmoe}, BatchTopK is ill-suited for language modeling.
 This is because text sequences in a batch vary in length and domain, making cross-sequence competition unfair and unstable.
 In deployment, batch sizes are flexible and unpredictable, creating mismatches between training and inference when routing depends on global batch composition.
 Moreover, selecting experts across independent user inputs risks information leakage, raising privacy and safety concerns in multi-tenant systems.
 In contrast, SeqTopK restricts competition to tokens within the same sequence, ensuring contextual consistency, robustness to batch size, and data privacy, making it better suited for adaptive routing in language modeling.
-We will show soon that it yields consistent gains over BatchTopK in practice.
+We will show soon that it yields consistent gains over BatchTopK in practice with a further sensitivity study on batch size detailed in Appendix~\ref{sec:abl_bsz}.